coralproject/talk/docs/docs/events.md

 A complete list of trackable events is available on GitHub: https://github.com/coralproject/talk/blob/main/CLIENT_EVENTS.md

-_Note: only actions on the embedded comments are trackable.
-Actions taken in the Coral Admin tool are not currently trackable events._
+_Note: only events that occur on the comment embed stream will be emitted.
+No events are emitted from Coral's Moderation/Admin interface._